 Spencer added that he has enjoyed his unique position as a former president on the college’s Board of Trustees.
 “It let me return to a close relationship with the institution where I got my start,” he said.

-Sam Spencer’s tenure at Mary Baldwin College has long been chronicled and revered as one of the college’s heydays of construction and academic growth.
+Sam Spencer’s tenure at Mary Baldwin University has long been chronicled and revered as one of the college’s heydays of construction and academic growth.
 Many people are familiar with his leadership in the planning and construction of Woodson and Spencer (named in his honor in 1963) residence halls, Hunt Dining Hall, Grafton Library, and Pearce Science Center, which remain critical parts of the core campus.
-Also well-known was Spencer’s foresight to position MBC as a college respected for its academic life, which soon led to campus chapters of the national honor societies Phi Beta Kappa and Omicron Delta Kappa.
+Also well-known was Spencer’s foresight to position Mary Baldwin as a college respected for its academic life, which soon led to campus chapters of the national honor societies Phi Beta Kappa and Omicron Delta Kappa.

 Perhaps less documented but just as critical to the college’s development, Spencer nurtured student engagement on campus and off, set an example by being involved in community organizations, built study abroad programs, and emphasized internationalism on campus.
 Under his leadership, students helped raise money for the construction of a new library and helped with its landscaping, held “mock” political conventions, and the college hosted a visit by President Dwight Eisenhower.
 In addition to working with faculty to create study abroad arrangements, he also brought the international community to campus, most notably by setting up a phone-in from alumnae around the world and by encouraging curriculum development in Asian studies.

-Designed around a central circular theme, the Center for Global and Civic Engagement is proposed to include meeting spaces and offices off a foyer decorated with flags from around the world and pictures of MBC students engaged in service.
+Designed around a central circular theme, the Center for Global and Civic Engagement is proposed to include meeting spaces and offices off a foyer decorated with flags from around the world and pictures of Mary Baldwin students engaged in service.
 From a global perspective, the function of the office will include promoting and facilitating study abroad by providing a central location for information, assisting students interested in study abroad including securing financial resources, creating opportunities for thoughtful reflection upon return, and supporting faculty planning study aboard courses.
 Professional staff at the Center will promote and encourage civic engagement by continuing positive relationships between community agencies and the college, encouraging expansion of service projects, and coordinating speakers and activities to promote civic and global engagement, among other objectives.
 Staff will also assist in recruitment and on-campus support of international students.